Calendars: Find out what's going on in New Haven

 - The Beinecke Rare Book & Manuscript Library: A vast collection of literary archive and rare books, including a Gutenberg Bible, housed in a building of Vermont Marble.

 - Over the past eleven years, City-Wide Open Studios (CWOS) has drawn thousands of visitors to explore New Haven's neighborhoods while discovering artists, galleries, and the treasures of our city.

 Favorite Nightlife & Restaurants

-New Haven has an active nightlife thanks to the fact that there are a number of great bars, restaurants, pubs and nightclubs as well as the number of young professionals and college students who frequent the city.
+New Haven has an active nightlife scene thanks to number of great bars, restaurants, pubs, and nightclubs, as well as the number of young professionals and college students who also live in the city.
 Here are some of our resident’s favorites: